A single platform helps companies manage customs and trade compliance in-house

 It offers companies “the digital tools that combine expertise, legal content and compliance services”, says founder Pieter Haesaert.

 CAS is available as on-demand software, otherwise known as Software as a Service (SaaS).
-International companies like Honda Motor Europe, Isuzu Motors Europe, Agristo and Reynaers Aluminium are already using the software.
-CAS is poised to expand.
-It recently raised €2 million from investors 42CAP and 10x Group.
+International companies like Honda Motor Europe, Isuzu Motors Europe, Agristo and Reynaers Aluminium are already using the software, and CAS is poised to expand, having recently raised €2 million from investors 42CAP and 10x Group.